BUYING CURTAIN POLES

 - Most PVC or aluminium tracks can be bent to fit.
 If the track is heavy-duty aluminium you'll need to order it ready bent – just fill in one of our measurement forms in store and we’ll do the rest.

 Spend over £30 online and you can Click & Collect your curtain tracks or poles free of charge from our shops.

 We’ll deliver free when you spend over £50.

 Attaching curtains to poles

 - The curtain should hang below the eyes, not cover them.
-If the rings are partly covered, they will push the heading forward, making the curtain stick out rather than sitting flush
+If the rings are partly covered, they will push the heading forward, making the curtain stick out rather than sit flush.

 Cutting and bending tracks